By STEVE WILLIS/Cowcatcher Magazine

 Many model railroad and rail enthusiasts have plans to attend an upcoming regional NMRA convention.
 Whether it’s the Mid-Continent Region Convention in Omaha, the Lone Star Region meet in Arlington, TX, or the Rocky Mountain Region Convention in Colorado Springs, there’s plenty to get excited about.

 These conventions offer a world of attractions.
 Well-known modelers who can help you do anything from painting locomotives to scratch building turnouts are ready to teach.
 Contests spotlight exquisite models that have taken months to build, all vying for Best in Show.
 Friendships are made and renewed.
+Conventions also act as a great tool for businesses to consolidate their positions within certain communities.
+When attending conventions, businesses could also consider ordering custom clothing from the likes of Imprint to either wear at the convention or to give out to attendants so that they may wear them in public and spread awareness of the brand.

 Personally, I love the layout tours.
 Building a layout is the ultimate expression of model railroading.
 It demonstrates skill plus shows the hobby’s dynamic nature: running trains.